353737488/assets/README.md

-# singluar-ui-kits
+# singluar-assetslib

-singluar ui kits
+singluar assets library

 Private source business is not allowed!